wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/) and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Safety] and [Evolution].
 Abstract classes can be used everywhere Java interfaces can with the limitation that a class can only extend a single (abstract) superclass while it can implement multiple interfaces.
 In most APIs Java’s lack of support for multiple class inheritance is not an issue because the interfaces are not intended to be implemented by clients.
 In these cases abstract classes are the better design choice.

 In Java you cannot prevent clients from implementing public interfaces.
 When you use an interface for a method parameter type, the compiler only guarantees that it implements the correct method signatures; you can never be sure it also implements the correct behavior.
 You are left with only two choices: either you perform extensive runtime checks or blindly trust the implementation, risking serious consequences, such as data corruption.
 Unlike interfaces, abstract classes can have code to enforce constraints on behavior.
 For example, you can prevent clients from extending abstract classes, check preconditions, verify postconditions, and guarantee invariants as illustrated by the examples bellow.
 You cannot do any of these with interfaces.